 Austenitic vs. Martensitic Stainless Steels

 Austenitic stainless steels are the most weldable of the groups and can be sub-divided into three groups: common chromium-nickel (300 series), manganese-chromium-nickel-nitrogen (200 series) and specialty alloys.
 Austenitic is the most popular stainless steel group and is used for numerous industrial and consumer applications, such as in chemical plants, power plants, food processing and dairy equipment.
 Although generally very weldable, some grades of austenitic stainless steel can be prone to sensitization of the weld heat-affected zone and weld metal hot cracking.

 In contrast, martensitic stainless steel types (such as 403, 410 & 420) have a body-centered cubic crystal structure in the hardened condition.
 This type of hardened condition makes martensitic stainless steel types much more difficult to weld.
 When attempting to obtain useful properties and prevent cracking, martensitic stainless steel varieties usually require preheating and post weld heat treatment.
 Martensitic stainless steel can also be held at an intermediate temperature for various times, in a process called tempering, which reduces strength but vastly improves toughness and ductility.

-Stainless Steel Styles
+Stainless Steel Grades

 304 Stainless is one of the most widely used of all the stainless grades.
 It is non-magnetic, has excellent formability, and is easy to weld.
 304 Stainless is also called “Fresh Water” grade or “Food Grade” because of its extensive use in the food industry.
 FYI, another name for 304 Stainless is 18/8 stainless and this designation can often be found on the back of utensils.

-Request a quote
+Have questions, request a quote

 for more information.